MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

 ## Authentication

-### Authentication delegate

-Authentication in the MIP SDK is performed by extending the class `mip::AuthDelegate` to implement your preferred method of authentication.
+Authentication in the MIP SDK is performed by extending the `mip::AuthDelegate` delegate class, to implement your preferred method of authentication.

 `mip::AuthDelegate` contains two classes: